 Your readers looking, give them what they're looking for.

-Looking for Content - It's why people come to a website in the first place.
+Seeking Webpage Content - It's why customers are attracted to a website in the first place.

 - They've got questions